 Animal bites can be prevented.
 Avoid wild animals and do not try to harm or provoke them.
 Never try to capture an animal that is frequently visiting your property.
 Instead, call a wildlife removal professional.
 They have the equipment, knowledge, and skills to safely remove animals that pose a threat.

-With 14 years in the business, Liddle Rascals Wildlife Control in the Greater Toronto Area has the experience to help with your animal control needs.
+With almost 20 years in the business, Liddle Rascals Wildlife Control in the Greater Toronto Area has the experience to help with your animal control needs.
 Give us a call today at (416) 356-5886, or email us.